 The Exciting link between Kabbalah and Art

-These paintings represent the Jewish Mystical Tradition.
-The battle between good and evil, the omnipresence of G-d, the divine mystery of our universe, the shining seraphim flying between heaven and earth, the union of soul and world, the unification between the masculine element with the Shekhinah.
-All these wonderful concepts and philosophies will help the viewer to have a glimpse into the invisible realms of the spiritual universe.
+Abigail’s paintings represent the Jewish Mystical Tradition and deal with subjects such as the omnipresence of G-d; the battle between good and evil; the divine mystery of our universe; the shining seraphim flying between heaven and earth; the union of soul and world; and the unification between the masculine element of the divine and the Shekhinah.

-The paintings enable the viewer to have a visual understanding of important religious and spiritual precepts, which are a common underlying theme of all creeds and cultures.
-By drawing upon these ancient religious and archetypal sources it is possible to illustrate the basic oneness in the universe and the unity in all things.
+The paintings provide the viewer with a visual understanding of these fascinating philosophies and concepts, and a glimpse into the invisible realms of the spiritual universe.
+Many of these ancient spiritual precepts and archetypal sources resonate at various levels with those of other religions, and Abigail believes that by drawing upon these commonalities it is possible to illustrate the basic oneness in the universe and the unity in all things.